Sharp spectral gap for some degenerate Witten Laplacians: Introduction

 One can show that \eqref{ass.gener} is weaker than \cite{BoGaKl05_01}'s, \cite{HeKlNi04_01}'s and \cite{HeHiSj11_01}'s assumptions.
 More precisely, they supposed that $\j(\m)$ is a singleton while here we have no restriction on the size of $\j(\m)$.

-For the proof of Theorem \ref{thm:2} below, while computing the eigenvalues, a term we would want to be an error one appear, it is of order $h^{\alpha_0}$ with $\alpha_0$ defined in \eqref{eq:alpha0}.
+For the proof of Theorem \ref{thm:2} below, while computing the eigenvalues, a term we would want to be an error one appears, it is of order $h^{\alpha_0}$ with $\alpha_0$ defined in \eqref{eq:alpha0}.
 The following assumption is to ensure this term is indeed a sub-principal one. \begin{assumption} We consider $\alpha_0$ as in \eqref{eq:alpha0}.
 We have $\alpha_0 > 0$. \end{assumption}

-This assumption is necessary to complete the calculus and does not seem to be just a computational barrier although we did not try to prove it.
+This assumption is necessary to complete the calculus and does not appear to be merely a computational barrier although we did not try to prove it.
 In Section \ref{sec:example} we go through a quite large list of potentials that satisfy this assumption.
-That being said, we have all the ingredient needed to state the sharp description theorem.
+That being said, we have all the ingredients needed to state the sharp description theorem.